 BOW WOW WOW

-Bow Wow Wow had a unique pop music sound, and the only other commercial act I can think of who had a similar style was Adam & The Ants.
+Bow Wow Wow certainly had a distinctive pop music sound which was based around an African, Burundi drum beat, and the only other commercial act I can think of who had a similar style was Adam & The Ants.

 The New Wave/New Romantic band released their first album on cassette only on the EMI label entitled "Your Cassette Pet".
 Bow Wow Wow's second album (this time on the RCA label) had an extremely long title which must have given album chart compilers a real headache!
 Entitled See Jungle!
 See Jungle!
 Go Join Your Gang, Yeah, City All Over!
 Go Ape Crazy, the album was a minor hit reaching #26 in the UK album charts, but only #192 in the U.S. The band's third and final studio album, When The Going gets Tough, The Tough Get Going (nothing to do with Billy Ocean's hit song!), but didn't chart in the UK.